serfom256/Simplified-Collections/README.md

-# This is simple collections
+# This is the simplified version of the java collections with some additions

 ### Released Collections